Restriction on movement orders

 - The owner of the premises specified in the order

 - An adult normally resident at the premises specified in the order

 The court may vary the order by substituting another place or period of time for the place or time already specified in the order.

 Can I have more than one restriction on movement order placed on me?

 Yes you can.
 Where more than one order is in place, however, the period of time that you are required to remain at a place or places cannot exceed 6 months.

 Where orders are imposed for two or more offences, they may be concurrent – that is, they run at the same time – or they may be consecutive – that is, the second order will only begin when the first order finishes.
 In either event the total period of time that you are required to remain at a place or places cannot exceed a maximum of 6 months.

 What happens if I fail to comply with the order?

-As the Gardai in your area receive a copy of your order from the court, they have responsibility for ensuring you comply with it.
+As the Gardaí in your area receive a copy of your order from the court, they have responsibility for monitoring your compliance with it.
 If the Gardai are of the opinion that you have breached the order they can go back to the court and let the court know.
 If the court considers that you have breached the order the court can do any of the following: